Go to Homepage

 Dubai shopping guide and a few extras

 You can say Dubai was built on sand but really it was built on shopping.
-The once yearly Dubai Shopping Festival (www.dubaishoppingfestival.com) – usually held for several months at the beginning of the year – was started in the late 1990s to attract more visitors to the emirate and Dubai's explosive success has been in no small part due to this.
+The once yearly Dubai Shopping Festival (www.visitdubai.com/en/dsf) – usually held for several months at the beginning of the year – was started in the late 1990s to attract more visitors to the emirate and Dubai's explosive success has been in no small part due to this.
+For fun Dubai stopovers, shopping is almost mandatory.
+Check out 2018 and 2019 highlights.

 But while once you could get great bargains, now you’ll have to look harder for prices that can beat other places in Asia.
 Not even at the awful Global Village, a huge, semi-permanent bazaar selling authentic tat from around the world.
-In fact, shopping is Dubai’s great fallacy.
-The designers stock last year’s threads, and prices are no different – sometimes they’re actually more expensive – than back home, not that any Dubai guide would care to mention this of course.
+Be warned though, prices aren’t cheap – shoppers go for the sheer selection of goods and designs from all over the world.

 But there are some places worth checking out.
 Most of the best Dubai shopping is conducted in air-conditioned malls.
 One of the top ones is the Mall of the Emirates (tel: [971-4] 409-9000, www.malloftheemirates.com), the second biggest mall outside North America that seems to house everyone from Armani to H&M.